Category Archives: Genetic Genealogy

 While this article does not provide a comprehensive overview of Connecticut Loyalists’

 involvement in the War, it offers a snapshot of the significant events that Black Loyalists of Fairfield County faced.
 Their fates highlight how the promises made to them by the Loyalists ultimately turned out to be grand gestures that led to a false sense of freedom.
 While some may view Black Loyalists as “the losers’ losers,” we regard them as heroes for pursuing liberty, freedom, and justice in the face of great odds.
-The decision they all made to take a chance on freedom is perhaps the most American of all stories.
+The decision they all made to ta The Fate of the Black Loyalists of Fairfiled County, CT Part 2ke a chance on freedom is perhaps the most American of all stories.

-The full article can be read here: The Fate of the Black Loyalists of Fairfield County, Part 2.
+The full article can be read here: The Fate of the Black Loyalists of Fairfield County, CT Part 2